 To assist students in preparation and practice for proctored assessments, faculty identify the ATI chapters and course materials for review.
 Students must complete the application exercises, practice assessments, and focused review prior to taking the proctored assessment.
 The focused review is designed to identify and assist each student in remediating his/her particular area of weakness.
-Prior to taking the proctored assessment, student preparation work must be completed, including hand-written templates and two practice assessments with an ATI focused review for each.
+Prior to taking the proctored assessment, student preparation work must be completed, including hand- written templates and two practice assessments with an ATI focused review for each.
 Students must ultimately achieve 80% or > on both Form A and Form B practice assessments.

-Preparation and Practice for ATI Proctored Assessment Percent of ATI Example of Points
+Preparation and Practice for ATI Proctored Assessment Percent of ATI Assignment Awarded for Preparation and Practice Example of Points Awarded for Preparation and Practice ATI Form A + two hours of Focused Review 10% 1 ATI Form B + two hours of Focused Review 10% 1 ATI Templates (10 minimum) 20% 2 TOTAL Possible ATI Course Points 40% 4

-Assignment Awarded for

-Awarded for Preparation and

-Preparation and Practice

-Practice

-ATI Form A + two hours of Focused Review 10% 1

-ATI Form B + two hours of Focused Review 10% 1

-ATI Templates (10 minimum) 20% 2

-TOTAL Possible ATI Course Points 40% 4